Applications for this grant are currently closed. Please watch for future funding opportunities.

 Issuance of this NOFO does not constitute an award commitment on the part of the U.S. government, nor does it commit the U.S. government to pay for costs incurred in the preparation and submission of proposals.
 Further, the U.S. government reserves the right to reject any or all proposals received.

 The Recipient must request payment under this award by completing form SF-270—Request for Advance or Reimbursement and submitting the form to the Grants Officer.
 Failure to comply with the terms and conditions of this award may result in payment delays.
-The payment of the award amount will be effected in one installment.
+The payment of the award amount will be made in two installments.

 E2.
 Terms and Conditions